w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/using-human-describers.md

 status: exploratory
 ---

-For live events, there is a human describer providing live :term[audio description] to the audience using assistive listening devices.
+For live events, there is a human describer providing live :term[audio descriptions] to the audience using assistive listening devices.

 * Name of the :term[audio describer] or service provider